Unsupervised pre-training of graph transformers on patient population graphs: Experiments

 \subsubsection{Application to Transfer Learning}

 To evaluate our method in a transfer learning setting, we pre-train our model with multi-task pre-training on MIMIC-III and then fine-tune it on the Sepsis Prediction dataset, which provides overlapping but different features per patient.
 The results of this experiment are shown in Table \ref{results_table_sepsis}.
 As the sepsis prediction task has a very strong class imbalance, we introduce the F1 score as an additional metric.
 For the sake of completeness, we also report accuracy and AUC such as for the other experiments, but due to the high imbalance, these metrics are less meaningful.
-When comparing the from scratch performance to the performance of the pre-trained model, it can be seen that the AUC improves in most cases and the F1 score improves for all label ratios, while accuracy is mostly similar for both models.
-This shows, that the pre-trained model handles the class imbalance better and improves in predicting the rare positive class.
-This is an important property, as for sepsis prediction it is especially important to classify the positive cases correctly in order to intervene in time.
+The performance development (F1 score) in relation to the label ratio is visualized in figure \ref{development_sepsis}.
+In comparison to the self-supervised settings, where the pre-training effect decreases for higher label ratios, the improvement in transfer learning remains nearly constant for different label ratios.
+This indicates as we pre-train on a different dataset than we fine-tune, the size difference between the pre-training and fine-tuning set is less relevant.
+Further, when comparing the from scratch performance to the performance of the pre-trained model, it can be seen that the AUC improves in most cases and the F1 score improves for all label ratios, while accuracy is mostly similar for both models.
+This shows, that the pre-trained model handles the class imbalance better and improves in predicting the rare positive class by reducing the false negative predictions.
+This is an important property, as for sepsis prediction it is especially important to classify the positive cases correctly to intervene in time.
 Overall, even though the MIMIC-III and the Sepsis Prediction dataset encompass different features, we show that pre-training on MIMIC-III can be used to improve sepsis prediction performance notably, implying that the knowledge acquired during pre-training supports a general understanding of clinical population graphs and is not dataset-specific.
-This broadens the use-case of our method substantially, as it allows pre-training on data with differing features.
-Thereby, for example a small hospitals with limited access to (labeled) data can use data from larger hospitals for pre-training.
-Further, it also allows to pre-train with data that was recorded with another application in mind and thus not exactly match the features of the task at hand.
+This broadens the use case of our method substantially, as it allows pre-training on data with differing features.
+Thereby, for example, a small hospital with limited access to (labeled) data can use data from larger hospitals for pre-training.
+Further, it also allows to pre-train with data that was recorded with another application in mind and thus does not exactly match the features of the task at hand.